kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 1. We will use the already existing IP in Endpoints.Subsets.Addresses of the masterlease by default

-2. For users with network configurations that would not allow Endpoints.Subsets.Addresses to be reachable from a kube-apiserver, we will introduce a new --advertise-peer-ip flag to kube-apiserver.
+2. For users with network configurations that would not allow Endpoints.Subsets.Addresses to be reachable from a kube-apiserver, we will introduce a new --bind-peer-ip flag to kube-apiserver.
 We will store its value as an annotation on the masterlease and use this to route the request to the right destination server

 3. We will also expose the IP and port information of the kube-apiservers as annotations in APIserver identity lease object for visibility/debugging purposes